 Water Rosemary cautiously.
 More damage to Rosemary is done by overwatering than by any other error.
 Water thoroughly every one or two weeks.
 It is difficult to recognize the need for water as the plant does not wilt as does a broad-leafed plant.
 Signs of drooping are very subtle.
 There is good advice in the video embedded below.

 Rosemary is successfully grown in containers.
-In our hot climate, we can move the plant in the rainy season.
+We can move the plant in the rainy season in our hot climate.
 In temperate climates, this allows you to bring the plant indoors to your sunniest window for winter cooking.
 Plants in containers require more fertilizer and water than plants in the ground.

 How To Care For Rosemary In Containers